Ormond Plantation House: History

 The builder and first owner of the house was sugar baron and slave owner, Pierre Trepagnier, who in the early 1780s was awarded a tract of land between Lake Pontchartrain and the Mississippi River by Spanish Governor Don Bernardo de Galvez, in recognition of Trepagnier's service in subduing the British at Natchez as an officer in the Louisiana Militia during the American Revolutionary War.
 The manor house was completed shortly before 1789 (or 1780) and occupied by Mr. and Mrs. Trepagnier (née Elizabeth Reynaud, m.
 1777) and their eight children.
 The family grew indigo and then sugarcane on the property.

 There have been a handful of mysterious occurrences at Ormond Plantation.
 The first involved Mr. Trepagnier himself in 1798 when he was summoned from a family meal by a servant to notify him of a coach outside with a Spanish insignia.
 The servant was reported to have seen him meet a gentleman who was supposedly dressed in the clothing of a Spanish official.
 When the servant checked back, Trepagnier, the man and his coach had vanished and were never seen again.

-On June 25, 1805, Colonel Richard Butler, son of William Butler and nephew of American Revolutionary War heroes bought the plantation home and land from Trepagnier's widow.
+On June 25, 1805, Colonel Richard Butler, son of William Butler and nephew of American Revolutionary War heroes the Fighting Butlers bought the plantation home and land from Trepagnier's widow.
 He named the house Ormond, after his ancestral home, the Ormonde Castle in Carrick-on-Suir, County Tipperary, Ireland.
 In August 1809, Butler became a business partner with Captain Samuel McCutchon, a slave owner, merchant and sailor originally from Pennsylvania.
+Samuel McCutcheon was married to Richard Butler's sister Rebecca Butler.